Fraunhofer-AISEC/rabe-keyserver/README.md

 ## Building

-Rust is a rapidly evolving ecosystem.
-We provide a docker environment for building and running rabe-keyserver.
+Rust is a rapidly evolving ecosystem and future versions might break the build.
+We thus provide a stable docker environment for building and running `rabe-keyserver` based on rust _nightly-2018-06-10_.

 Simply run